WebEngineering-Univaq/WE_Lecture_Slides/english/CSS_EN.md

 - `content`
 **Values**: `none` | (*string* | `counter(C,S)` | `open-quote` | `close-quote`)+
-Applies only to pseudo elements *:before* and *:after* and specifies the text that should be inserted before or after an element, respectively.
-The values of open-quote and close-quote are those set by the *quotes* attribute.
-C can be any counter visible from the element.
-S (optional) is one of the values  defined for the list-style-type.
+Applies only to pseudo elements `:before` and `:after` and specifies the text that should be inserted before or after an element, respectively.
+The values of  `open-quote` and `close-quote` are those set by the `quotes` attribute. *C* can be any counter visible from the element. *S* (optional) is one of the values  defined for the `list-style-type`.

 <!------------------- END SLIDE 036 -------------------------->